Prime-Script/prime-vangelico/README.md

 # License

-This script provided by Prime Scripts, is under the protection of [CCANC 4.0 International License][cc-by-nc-sa].
+This script provided by Prime Scripts, is under the protection of [Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]